 The Tofu Aisle

-While Westerners may see tofu as a specialty item, it is one of the most ubiquitous foods in Japanese cuisine.
-There is no stigma associated with vegetarian vs. non-vegetarian diets.
-In fact, tofu can often appear in other dishes that use meat or fish and is a staple in many hot-pot dishes.
+While Westerners sometimes view tofu as a specialty item, it is one of the most ubiquitous foods in Japan, where there is no stigma associated with vegetarian vs. non-vegetarian diets.
+In fact, tofu is a staple in many dishes that also include meat or fish.

-In a previous article we learned some of the history behind tofu and how it is made.
-Now we’re going to look at the different kinds of tofu they have in Japan, and as you’ll see, the varieties of tofu and tofu-related products available in Japan is staggering.
+A previous article covered the history of tofu and how it is made.
+Now, we’re going to take a look at the different kinds of tofu available in Japan.
+As you’ll see, the range of tofu and tofu-related products is staggering.

 Tofu for Your Everyday Needs